Denali National Park and Preserve: Permafrost

 Permanently frozen ground is known as permafrost.
 The permafrost is discontinuous in Denali due to differences in vegetation, temperatures, snow cover, and hydrology.
 The active layer freezing and thawing seasonally can be from 1 inch (25 mm) to 10 feet (3.0 m) thick.
 The permafrost layer is located between 30 and 100 feet (9.1 and 30.5 m) below the active layer.
 A stand of oddly leaning white spruce growing on a lower slope of Denali is called the Drunken Forest.
 The trees lean due to the soil sliding as a result of permafrost freeze/thaw cycles.
 Permafrost impacts the ecosystem in the park by influencing hydrology, patterns of vegetation, and wildlife.
 During the very cold Pleistocene climates, all of Denali was solidly frozen.
 The northern areas of the range are still frozen due to continued cold temperatures.
 About 75% of Denali had near-surface permafrost, or an active permafrost layer, in the 1950s.
 In the 2000s, around 50% of Denali had near-surface permafrost.
 It is suspected that by the 2050s, only about 6% of surface permafrost will remain.
 Because of climate change, most of the shallow permafrost is thawing.
-It is estimated that with an additional 1-2 degree warming, most of Denali's permafrost will thaw.
+It is estimated that with an additional 1–2 degree warming, most of Denali's permafrost will thaw.
 Permafrost thaw causes landslides as the ice-rich soil transforms into mud slurry.
 Landslides have previously impacted accessibility in Denali by obstructing the roads in the park.
-Permafrost thaw releases addition carbon into the atmosphere.
+Permafrost thaw releases additional carbon into the atmosphere.

-Shallow ponds in Denali are known as thaw lakes and cave-in lakes formed when the water warmed by the sun forms basins in the underlying permafrost.
+Shallow ponds in Denali are known as thaw lakes and cave-in lakes that are formed when the water warmed by the sun forms basins in the underlying permafrost.
 These ponds deepen gradually during the summer and, if the temperature is high enough, they will grow in size as their rims collapse.

-Thermal expansion and contraction cause permafrost cracking.
+Thermal expansion and contraction causes permafrost cracking.
 In the summer water fills these cracks and forms veins called ice wedges.
 These wedges enlarge with seasonal freezing/thawing cycles.
 Some ice wedges buried for centuries are revealed during excavations or landslides.